romanpunia/asx/README.md

 ## About
-Mavi.as is an Angel Script environment concept similar to Node.js but in Mavi framework.
-It is a console application.
-There are also some example programs included (console.as, window.as).
+Mavi.as is a fully featured Angel Script environment similar to Node.js.

 ## Usage
 Show all commands: **vi -h** or **vi --help**